 CHECK ALL THE BOXES: First, go with a reputable retailer that has a strong money-back guarantee and generous return policy in case you or your child is not happy with the finished product.

 Do some research, even checking the Better Business Bureau before you shop.

-Other sites have a virtual try-on feature that lets you see different frame styles on your child’s face using an uploaded photo.
-It’s less than ideal, but it can help you narrow down the options.
+Other sites have a virtual try-on feature that lets you see different frame styles on your child’s face using an uploaded photo and entering their pupillary distance.
+It’s less than ideal, but it can help you narrow down some options.

-The final option is to purchase children’s glasses online complete with the prescription lenses.
-If you do this, you’ll have to get an in-person exam and then upload the child’s prescription.
+Of course, you can also purchase children’s glasses online complete with the prescription lenses.
+If you do this, you’ll have to get an in-person exam and then upload your child’s prescription.

 “Opticians are really the experts when it comes to getting glasses,” Gelb says.

 What’s more, he adds, most well-known eyeglass retailers and private practices are careful about what they’re giving children because of liability, and will go above and beyond to give your child a high-quality product.

 BOTTOM LINE: Ultimately, especially if you're shopping for toddler glasses, you are probably best served by working with an eye doctor and/or an optician in person — whether in a private office, chain store or big box store — and then picking out frames and lenses with their guidance.